dgittins/Metagenomics/annotation/annotationTOME.md

 #then run the install commands
 $ pip install -e Tome-1.0.0/
 $ pip3 install joblib #not detailed in the GitHub instructions
+$ python3 -m pip install -U scikit-learn #not detailed in the GitHub instructions
 ```

 \